-Osprev under sail, nice and level.
-The leak only occurred when the boat

-As every sailor knows, when you buy a good old boat, you make a list of projects that need immediate attention. like a new engine.
+Osprey under sail, nice and level.
+The leak only occurred when the boat was heeling under sail.
+As every sailor knows, when you buy a good old boat, you make a list of projects that need immediate attention, like a new engine.
 Other things end up on a wish list.